 Chemotherapy uses chemicals to kill cancer cells.
 Systemic chemotherapy travels throughout the body and may shrink or slow the growth of a mesothelioma that can't be removed using surgery.
 Chemotherapy may also be used before surgery (neoadjuvant chemotherapy) to make an operation easier or after surgery (adjuvant chemotherapy) to reduce the chance that cancer will return.

-Chemotherapy drugs may also be heated and administered directly into the abdominal cavity (intraperitoneal chemotherapy), in the case of peritoneal mesothelioma, or into the chest cavity (intrapleural chemotherapy), in the case of pleural mesothelioma.
+Chemotherapy drugs may also be heated and administered directly into the abdominal cavity (intraperitoneal chemotherapy), in the case of peritoneal mesothelioma.
 Using this strategy, chemotherapy drugs can reach the mesothelioma directly without injuring healthy cells in other parts of the body.
 This allows doctors to administer higher doses of chemotherapy drugs.

 Clinical trials are studies of new mesothelioma treatment methods.
 People with mesothelioma may opt for a clinical trial for a chance to try new types of treatment.
 However, a cure isn't guaranteed.
 Carefully consider your treatment options and talk to your doctor about what clinical trials are open to you.
 Your participation in a clinical trial may help doctors better understand how to treat mesothelioma in the future.

 Clinical trials are currently investigating a number of new approaches to mesothelioma treatment, including:

 - Targeted therapy, which involves using drugs that attack specific abnormalities within cancer cells.